bastillion-io/Bastillion/README.md

 **Note: Doing a mvn clean will delete the H2 DB and wipe out all the data.

-Supplying a Custom Public/Private SSH Key
+Supplying a Custom SSH Key Pair
 ------
 KeyBox generates its own public/private SSH key upon initial startup for use when registering systems.
-You can specify a custom SSH key though the KeyBoxConfig.properties file.
+You can specify a custom SSH key pair though the KeyBoxConfig.properties file.
 This file is located in the jetty/keybox/WEB-INF/classes directory. (or the src/main/resources directory if building from source)

 For example: